 You're staying in a remote area with poor links to public transport

 Even in the outer suburbs, public transport in the Paris region is generally excellent and reliable.
 However, you may have found lodging in a more remote area where you can't easily commute into the city.
 In this case, a rental car may be practical-- but I advise parking it at the train station closest to your hotel and using public transport to get to and travel around central Paris.
-I can't stress enough what a headache it can be to find parking in the city center-- and even those very comfortable with driving abroad may find road conditions stressful.
+We can't stress enough what a headache it can be to find parking in the city center-- and even those very comfortable with driving abroad may find road conditions stressful.

 Still Want to Rent a Car in Paris?